mmenozzi/mmenozzi.github.io/_posts/2016-01-22-php-web-development-with-docker.md

 	$ fswatch -o . | xargs -n1 -I{} unison . socket://<docker>:5000/ -ignore 'Path .git' -auto -batch

-Also notice that Unison is two-way sync so not even changes from host will be pushed to Docker but also the viceversa.
+Also notice that Unison is two-way sync, so not only host changes will be pushed to Docker but also the viceversa.
 This is important because many frameworks have code generation features while running so I want back this files to my host to better read code and debug during development.
 Then I can use the `--volumes-from` feature of Docker to mount the `/unison` path of Unison container as a volume inside the docker container which runs the application.

 	$ docker run --volumes-from $CID webgriffe/php-apache-base